 Also consider offering generous returns, exchange, and refund policies.

-You want to make their life easy and make them feel like working with you won’t be a risk.
+You want to make the buyer’s life easy and make them feel like working with you won’t be a risk.

 I offer a 100% happiness guarantee, where I’ll refund their order completely if the store can’t sell 30% of what they bought from me in three months.